intel-retail/documentation/docs_src/use-cases/automated-self-checkout/performance.md

 ## Create a consolidated metrics file

-After running the benchmark command:
+After running the benchmark command run this command to see the benchmarking results:

 ```bash
 make consolidate-metrics